Yuki Kawauchi: 2013 season

 The organizers of the 2013 Egyptian Marathon agreed to pay his travel expenses for the January race, but Kawauchi missed his flight after arriving at the airport without his passport.
 He decided to pay 800,000 yen (US$9,000) for a replacement flight – an amount that equated to a quarter of his yearly salary.
 The decision paid off as he reached the starting line for the marathon and won with a time of 2:12:24—the fastest ever for a race in Egypt.
 Less than three weeks later he ran at the Beppu-Ōita Marathon and reached the top of the Japanese rankings by winning the race in a personal best of 2:08:15, breaking Gert Thys's 17-year-old course record in the process.
 In spite of the many races, his passion was not dimmed: "after 21 Marathon runs, I can now say with confidence how fun Marathon running can be".
 He beat a number of professional runners at the Kumanichi 30 km Road Race two weeks later, finishing in 1:29:31—another course record and a personal-best time.
 The race organizers said a 30,000 increase in spectators that year was due to Kawauchi's popularity with the Japanese public: the runner had received invitations to more than 100 races.

 Kawauchi achieved further success in 2013.
 He broke his personal best by one second with a fourth-place finish at the Seoul International Marathon.
 Cold conditions at the Nagano Marathon put a stop to an attempt to be the first person to run three sub-2:09 marathons in consecutive months, but he still managed to win the race, becoming the first Japanese winner since 1999.
 He equalled Nicholas Manza's course record to win the Gold Coast Marathon in July.

 2018 Boston Marathon

-Kawauchi won the 2018 Boston Marathon with a time of 2:15:58, becoming the first Japanese winner since 1987.
+Kawauchi won the 2018 Boston Marathon with a time of 2:15:58, becoming the first Japanese winner since Toshihiko Seko in 1987.
 After leading early at world record pace and repeatedly surging throughout the race, at mile 25 Kawauchi passed defending champion Geoffrey Kirui to achieve his first major marathon win.
 He overcame extremely difficult weather conditions, including heavy rain, strong headwinds, and temperatures near 40 F throughout the race.
 Despite this, he attributed his victory to those conditions, stating that "for me, these are the best conditions possible."
 Kawauchi's Boston win was his world record 79th marathon under 2:20:00.
 After returning to Japan following his Boston Marathon win, Kawauchi told reporters that he would quit his job as a high school administration office worker and turn pro in April 2019.